ONSdigital/takeon-ui/Readme.md

    - To run tests in headless mode

-        You can run any tests either one or all as above steps but with an additional flag called browser. behave {featurefile} -D browser=headless - Will run in headless mode. behave {featurefile} will run on the chrome browser.
+        You can run any one or all tests in headless mode with an additional flag called browser.
+        Use - behave {featurefile} -D browser=headless will run in headless mode.
+        To run in real chrome browser mode just use - behave {featurefile} without the browser option.